-As members of the Alliance, we are resolved to come together and co-design a global water quality assessment, a knowledge and science technology innovation platform with an aim to serve countries throughout the lifetime of the 2030 Agenda for Sustainable Development and by engaging with partners at all relevant scales to move from data and information to solutions.
+As members of the Alliance, we are resolved to come together and co-design a global water quality assessment as well as a knowledge and science technology innovation platform with an aim to serve countries throughout the lifetime of the 2030 Agenda for Sustainable Development and beyond by engaging with partners at all relevant scales to move from data and information to water quality solutions.

-Our actions and framing are guided by various UNEA resolutions and reflect as well in a multiplicity of facets in the mandates and work programmes of the Alliance members.
-The Alliance is an operational mechanism and engagement platform which is being established and supported by UN Environment Programme coordination with UN-Water members and a growing number of scientific, private sector, non-state and governmental actors, as well as civil society to address water pollution to protect and restore water-related ecosystems (UNEP EA 3/Res.10, 2017) as well as many other closely related intergovernmental as well as regional and national decisions and agreed goals.
+Our actions and framing are guided by various of the United Nations Environment Assembly (UNEA) resolutions and reflect as well in a multiplicity of facets in the mandates and work programmes of the Alliance members.
+The Alliance is an operational mechanism and engagement platform which is being promoted and supported by UN Environment Programme in coordination with UN-Water members and a growing number of multiple stakeholders including scientific entities, private sector, non-state and governmental actors, as well as civil society to address water pollution to protect and restore water-related ecosystems.